 The action by Sens.
-Jon S. Corzine and Frank R. Lautenberg and Rep. Frank Pallone Jr. came just days after the head of Minerals Management Service, Rejane "Johnnie" Burton, told the Senate Energy and Natural Resources Committee that the Bush administration would consider removing the federal ban on new offshore oil and natural gas drilling if Congress would also back it (see NGI, April 25).
+Jon S. Corzine and Frank R. Lautenberg and Rep. Frank Pallone Jr. came only days after the head of the Minerals Management Service, Rejane "Johnnie" Burton, told the Senate Energy and Natural Resources Committee that the Bush administration would consider removing the federal ban on new offshore oil and natural gas drilling if Congress would also back it (see Daily GPI, April 20).

 The legislation, the "COAST (Clean Ocean and Safe Tourism) Anti-Drilling Act," would permanently extend an existing moratorium on oil and gas drilling off the Jersey Shore.
 The moratorium has been in effect since 1982, but is scheduled to expire in 2012, according to Corzine's office.

-The measure also came on the heels of House passage of a Republican energy bill that includes a provision giving states a financial incentive to undo the federal moratorium for their individual state, the New Jersey Democrats said (see NGI, April 25).
+The legislation also comes on the heels of House passage of a Republican energy bill that includes a provision giving states a financial incentive to undo the federal moratorium for their individual state, the New Jersey Democrats said (see Daily GPI, April 22).
 Under current law, the federal government receives all the financial royalties from the offshore drilling that takes place in federal waters.
 But as an incentive to non drilling states, the omnibus energy bill would allow states to share a certain percentage of the royalties, the lawmakers noted.